trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 |                 | 5000         | 0.98     | 0.0196   |
 |                 | 9000         | 0.99     | 0.0098   |

 It shows that with the increasing number of games, the win rate is more accurate but around 200 games, the win rate accuracy is good enough.
-The winrate after 100,000 games is around 98.2%.
-Unfortunately, this number of games will take ages with more complex agents as Mcts agent with a lot playouts.
+The win rate after 100,000 games is around 98.2%.
+Unfortunately, this number of games will take ages with more complex agents as Mcts agents with a lot of playouts.
 For this reason, I choose only 10 games for the fitness evaluation with Mcts agents.

 The second question is better to have a smaller population and more generations or a bigger population and fewer generations.
 The answer depends on the problem.
 I made tests with different population sizes and generations.
 The results are shown in the figure below.